saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-20-deco-decorated-functions.md

     '''
     Sends 3 ICMPs to a host and suppress the output by sending it to devnull.

-    Args:
-        host: an IP address or a hostname the system can resolve

-    Returns:
-        True if there was a response,
+    Returns True if there was a response, False otherwise.
-        False otherwise.
     '''
     with open(os.devnull, 'w') as devnull:
         result = subprocess.call(